Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 The natural way to estimate \eqref{eq:trueV} is to replace the $\bSigma_g$ matrices by their empirical counterparts, that is, the $\hat\bis_g\hat\bis_g^\top$.
 If, in addition, we multiply by a correction for degrees of freedom, we obtain the cluster-robust variance estimator, or CRVE,

 This is by far the most widely used CRVE in practice, and it is the default one implemented in \texttt{Stata}; alternatives to this estimator will be discussed in \Cref{sec:jack}.
-When $G=N$\tn, the CV$_{\tn1}$ estimator reduces to the familiar HC$_1$ estimator \citep{MW_1985} that is robust only to heteroskedasticity of unknown form.
+When $G=N$\tn, the CV$_{\tn1}$ estimator reduces to the familiar HC$_1$ estimator \citep*{MW_1985} that is robust only to heteroskedasticity of unknown form.

-The fundamental unit of inference when the observations are clustered is the cluster, not the observation; this is evident from \eqref{eq:betahat}, \eqref{eq:trueV}, and \eqref{eq:CV1}.
-The asymptotic theory for cluster-robust inference has been analyzed recently by \citet{DMN_2019} and \cite{HansenLee_2019} under the assumption that $G\to\infty$.
-In general, the quality of the asymptotic approximation is determined by the number of clusters $G$ and the extent of heterogeneity of the score vectors \citep{MNW-guide}.
+The fundamental unit of inference for clustered observations is not the observation but the cluster; this is evident from \eqref{eq:betahat}, \eqref{eq:trueV}, and \eqref{eq:CV1}.
+The asymptotic theory for cluster-robust inference has been analyzed by \citet*{DMN_2019} and \citet{HansenLee_2019} under the assumption that $G\to\infty$.
+The quality of the asymptotic approximation depends on the number of clusters $G$ and the heterogeneity of the score vectors \citep*{MNW-guide}.
 The more the distributions of the scores vary across clusters, the worse the asymptotic approximation will likely be.
 Heterogeneity can arise from variation in cluster sizes and/or from variation in the distributions of the disturbances, the regressors, or both.
 As we discuss in \Cref{sec:influential,sec:report,sec:sims}, leverage, partial leverage, and summary statistics based on them provide useful measures of heterogeneity across clusters.